-Japan boasts a large variety of unique, mouth-watering dishes and cooking styles not originally found anywhere else in the world.
-When travelling to Japan, here is a list of cuisines you must not miss.
+Japan boasts a large variety of unique, mouthwatering dishes and cooking styles not originally found anywhere else in the world.
+When travelling to Japan, here is a list of dishes you must not miss.

 Moving into a new neighbourhood or living environment marks a new phase and experience in life.
 Here are some tips that can help you adapt more quickly and effectively into your new environment.

 Also known as "Little Edo" after the old name for Tokyo, Kawagoe is a tranquil city northwest of Tokyo that is perhaps one of the last few surviving traces of Edo's old lifestyle and architecture.